Skip to main content

 Movement as a Metabolic Signal

 Physical activity is a powerful hormonal stimulus.
-Resistance training, in particular, sends a potent signal to the body to produce testosterone and improve in muscle tissue.
+Resistance training, in particular, sends a potent signal to the body to produce testosterone and improve insulin sensitivity in muscle tissue.
 This means your muscles become more efficient at utilizing glucose, reducing the burden on the pancreas to produce excess insulin.

 Moderate aerobic exercise can also improve insulin sensitivity and help manage cortisol.
 The key is the type and intensity of the activity; it must be a stimulus for adaptation, a challenge that prompts a beneficial hormonal response.